royberris/Blog/.github/instructions/writer.instructions.md

 ## Voice & Tone Standards

-- Maintain a professional yet accessible tone that balances authority with humility.
+- Maintain a conversational yet professional tone that balances authority with approachability.
+- Keep the conversational tone consistent throughout the entire piece, avoiding shifts to formal language.
 - Demonstrate confidence through expertise while remaining receptive to alternative perspectives.
-- Employ first-person narrative ("I", "my", "we" for team contexts) to establish personal connection.
+- Employ first-person narrative ("I", "my") consistently to establish personal connection.
+Avoid "we" unless clearly referring to a specific team context.
+- Address readers directly as "you" to maintain engagement and connection.
 - Utilize active voice and direct sentence construction for clarity.
-- Eliminate marketing terminology and industry buzzwords in favor of precise technical language.
+- Eliminate marketing terminology and industry buzzwords in favor of precise yet conversational technical language.
 - Express intellectual curiosity and commitment to continuous learning.
+- Use consistent terminology throughout the post rather than varying synonyms for the same concept.og Writing Guidelines

 ## Content Structure Requirements